frederic-perez/AmE-dictionary/data/dictionary.md

 __tyro__ _n_ (tiro) A beginner in learning something. _Syn_ beginner, initiate, tiro, novice
 __U-boat__ _n_
 __UA-ed__ _v_ :two::hammer:
-__ubiquitous__ _adj_ :two: Being or seeming to be everywhere at the same time. _Syn_ ever-present, pervasive, omnipresent, all-over, everywhere, universal _She is the most ubiquitous media personality around._
+__ubiquitous__ _adj_ :three: /yoo-bik-wi-tuhs/ Being or seeming to be everywhere at the same time. _Syn_ ever-present, pervasive, omnipresent, all-over, everywhere, universal _She is the most ubiquitous media personality around._
 __ubuntu__ _n_ A quality made up of sympathy, kindness, and respect toward other people, that is considered to be a part of the African way of life.
 __ugg boots__ _n_ Boots made of sheepskin with the wool as the lining and the leather as the outside.
 __ukulele__ _n_ :two::pencil2::hammer: (ukelele)